asiomchen/molharbor/README.md

 #### Raw response manipulation

-MolHarbour design to simplify commonn tasks so `.find()` method returns a list of `MolportCompound` objects (which a dataclass object with `smiles`, `molport_id` and `link` field).
-However, you can access the raw response using the `return_raw` parameter.
+MolHarbour design to simplify commonn tasks so `.find()` method returns a list of `MolportCompound` objects (which itself is a dataclass object with `smiles`, `molport_id` and `link` field).

+However, you can access the raw response using the `return_response` parameter.
 Returned `Response` object inherits from Pydantic `BaseModel` and contains all the fields from the Molport API response with type validation provided by Pydantic.
-All the fields have the same name as in Molport API docs, only the spaces replaced with underscores( eg Shipment Type -> Shipment_Type)
+All the fields have the same name as in Molport API docs, only lowercase and the spaces are replaced with underscores( e.g. Shipment Type -> shipment_type)

 ```python
 from molharbor.checker import SearchType